Kabukiza Theater in Tokyo

-One performance of Kabuki contains 3 to 5 plays.
+One program of a day contains 3 to 5 plays.

 2 or 3 plays of them are dramas.

-They are historical dramas or narrative dramas, and take about 1 to 2 hours to play each drama.
+They are historical dramas or narrative dramas, and it takes about 1 to 2 hours to play each drama.

-Other plays are dance performances or short stories, and take 15 to 30 hours to play.
+Other plays are dance performances or short stories, and it takes 15 to 30 minutes to play.

-Of course, only one long drama is sometimes performed with divided 4 to 5 plays.
+Of course, one long drama is sometimes performed with divided 4 to 5 acts.

-Between plays, there are 15 to 30 minutes break times.
+Between acts, there are 15 to 30 minutes break times.